sinanLab/timeframes_microscopy_images/README.md

 4. **Locate Cell** (Optional): Enter X,Y coordinates to center the view on a specific cell
 5. **Define ROI**: Click "Draw ROI" and drag to create a region of interest
 6. **Crop Images**: Click "Crop All" to process all images with the defined ROI
-7. **Save Results**: Use "Save" to export cropped images or "Make GIF" to create an animation
+7. **Save Results**: Use "Save Images" to export cropped images or "Make Animation" to create professional animations
+8. **Animation Creation**: When you click "Make Animation", a professional dialog opens where you can:
+   - Choose between GIF or MP4 video format
+   - Set custom frame rate (1-30 FPS) with presets (Slow, Normal, Fast, Very Fast)
+   - Configure filename and output settings
+   - For GIFs: Set loop count and optimization options
+   - For Videos: Choose quality settings (Low, Medium, High, Best)
+   - Preview your settings before creation
+   - Automatic duplicate file handling (adds numbers like "animation (1).gif")

 ### Application Interface Overview